 1. Feed them a healthy, balanced diet

 A healthy diet is just as important for your pet as for you and your family, and it’s a proven fact that dogs who eat less, live longer.
 1 On the flip side, obese dogs are at risk of life-threatening illnesses, such as heart disease, type 2 diabetes, high blood pressure, kidney disease, and cancer.
 Many commercially produced pet foods are high in fat, salt, and sugar and contain low-quality meat.
 They are often so over-processed that most of the nutrients have been removed.
-Freeze-dried dog food, such as Chef’s Best, is the closest thing to providing your dog with a raw diet, and it retains all of the vitamins, nutrients, and flavors of the original raw food.
-It is human-grade quality – all you need do is add water.
+Freeze-dried dog food, such as Nature’s Blend, is the closest thing to providing your dog with a raw diet, and it retains all of the vitamins, nutrients, and flavors of the original raw food.

 2. Involve them in daily physical activity

-Dogs need plenty of exercise, and the beauty of having a dog is that you’ll also reap the exercise benefits.
-Exercise will keep your dog’s heart healthy and help to prevent obesity and heart disease.
-It also tones muscles, aids in metabolism, and, importantly, gives your pet a hearty dose of mental stimulation.
-Depending on the breed and size of your dog, exercise needs will vary, but between 30 minutes to two hours of physical activity a day is recommended.
+Dogs need plenty of exercise, and the beauty of having a dog is that you’ll also reap the benefits of exercise; exercise will keep your dog’s heart healthy and help to prevent obesity and heart disease.
+It also tones muscles, aids in metabolism and, importantly, gives your pet a hearty dose of mental stimulation.
+Depending on the breed and size of your dog, exercise needs will vary, but between 30 minutes of exercise for low-energy pooches to two hours for high-energy breeds of physical activity a day is recommended.

 3. Keep their minds active with food puzzles

+Mental activity is also important in helping your pal live longer.
 In the modern world, where dogs are rarely able to run in vast open spaces or required to forage for their food, pets can become bored and destructive.
 Today’s dogs have food handed to them, and they rarely have a “day job” – like herding sheep – to keep them active and interested.
 We can joke that they have a comfortable life, but a comfortable life is not healthy for their body or mind.
-Food puzzles force your pet to exercise, both physically and mentally, in order to receive a reward.
+Food puzzles offer your pet exercise, both physically and mentally, in order to receive a reward.
 These puzzles can be as simple as scattering food across a yard for them to sniff out, or more complex, like a Kong toy which is stuffed with food treats that they must work out how to access.

 4. Brush their teeth

 The dental health of your pup is no less important than your own, and often even more serious business.
 The dental tartar that builds up on your pet’s teeth is over 80% bacteria, and that bacteria has the potential to enter your pet’s bloodstream and infect the organs.
 It also leads to gum disease, which damages the gums, bones, and ligaments, and causes your pet immense pain.
-The best deterrent is daily brushing of your pet’s teeth, or at the very least, consistent brushing.
+The best deterrent to help your dog live longer is daily brushing of their teeth, or at the very least, consistent brushing.
 You can also take your dog to the veterinarian on a regular basis for a deep clean to help keep this in check.
 Using treats that are formulated for keeping teeth healthy can also be beneficial.

 5. Take them for regular wellness exams

 You already know that a yearly physical is important in keeping yourself healthy and disease free, and you should treat your dog the same way.
+Pet diseases, like dog cancer, can sneak up on you without warning or even symptoms.
 A healthy dog should have a wellness exam at least once or twice a year.
 Your veterinarian will examine your dog, discuss any required vaccinations, check their teeth, make sure they are on top of their heartworm, tick, and flea medications, and usually take a few tests like a fecal and urine sample.